zd2horton/zd2horton.github.io/_posts/2020-04-29-AVPOTVRUpdate19.md

 layout: post
 title: Audio Visual Production, OTVR Update 19
 date: 2020-04-29
-excerpt: A temporary update post for past and future entries.
+excerpt: A temporary update post for past entries.
 tags: [AVP, post, AVPpost]
 AVPpost: true
 category: post
 published: true
 comments: true
 ---
-Currently, work is underway to flesh out the existing portfolio entries a little more, such as adding images and giving more technical detail.
-This work will be pushed alongside an evaluative post, and afterwards this post will be removed.
+For some reason, progress videos for certain weeks that were recorded were not uploaded.
+This will be amended, and once free time is found they will be uploaded and thus the affected posts will be updated.